GA-SF-ADI/adi-2-resources/week-8-services/39-thursday-external-content-provider/lessons/external-content-provider/readme.md

 ```

-We wrap this around our Cursor actions that display contacts.
 Now when we run the app, it should show our contacts.

 ***